piyushjani/manageHotel/README.md

 create booking API is used to book the room in particular hotel it will have data like room id, consumer id , start date and end date

+added dbScript.txt file in main folder which has script to create schema and all the related table in it